redwoodjs/redwoodjs-com-archive/TUTORIAL2.md

 }
 ```

 > Have you noticed that something may be amiss?
 This function returns *all* comments, and all comments only.
+Could this come back to bite us?
 >
 > To be continued...